coachshea/neo-pipe/readme.md

 Dependencies
 ============

-This plugin has no dependencies, but can work with tpope's [projectionist] plugin.
+NeoPipe has no dependencies, but can work with tpope's [projectionist] plugin.
 If you are not familiar with [projectionist], I strongly encourage you to check it out.
 It excels at project-level configuration.
+NeoPipe also provides an operator-pending mapping (see [mappings] sections) which works well with [textobj-user] by kana and all of the related plugins.

 Setup
 =====